Azure/azure-sdk/docs/policies/reviewprocess.md

 During API reviews, we look at API usage samples (as discussed above) and a detailed API listing.
 You can see an example of such listing [here](https://github.com/Azure/azure-sdk/blob/master/docs/dotnet/APIListingExample.md).

-If you have a prototype of your APIs, depending on the language the APIs are for, you can possibly generate the API listing.
+If you have a prototype of your APIs, depending on the language the APIs are for, you can generate the API listing.

 - For .NET, upload a DLL to the [ApiView tool](http://apiview.dev).
 - For Java, upload a JAR to the [ApiView tool](http://apiview.dev).